Gosaikunda Trek 5 Days

 • TIMS (Trekkers Information Management System): This permit is compulsory for everyone (excluding locals) to trek in Nepal.
 TIMS cost Nrs.
 2000 (the US $20) per person.

-• Langtang National Park Entry Permit: Gosaikunda lies in the premises of Langtang National Park.
-So, you will need this entry permit to be able to trek in the region.
+• Langtang National Park Entry Permit: Gosaikunda lies inside Langtang National Park, so you will need this entry permit to be able to trek in the region.
 This costs around Nrs.
-3500 ($35) per person.
+3000 ($30) per person.

-Both these permits are easily available in Kathmandu from NTB (National Tourism Board).
+Both these permits are easily available in Kathmandu from NTB (Nepal Tourism Board).
+Permit rules can change, so it’s smart to verify the latest updates on the official NTB TIMS page.

 Best Time to Do This Trek

-The months from February to June and September to December are among the ideal time to do this trek.
+The months from February to June (spring season) and September to December (autumn season) are among the ideal time to do this trek.
 These months provide the best weather conditions along with high visibility.

 You can enjoy the views and magnificence of the place in its full glory during these months.